VNG-Realisatie/vng-api-common/README.rst

 Next, in the admin interface, open the notifications configuration and enter the URL + credentials of the NC to use.

+Make sure you also have the ``Sites`` set up correctly, as the domain configured there is used to build the documentation URL.

 After entering the configuration, you can register your 'kanaal' - this action is idempotent: